 What do I notice?
 Practically everything goes downtown!

 Matatus have organized themselves into routes because that’s to their benefit; they train customers where to wait for them along reasonable paths so that they aren’t driving around looking for customers individually.
 The idea of the route — and of an efficient, non-duplicative spacing between routes — arises spontaneously from the economics of the product.

 But they almost all converge on downtown, creating huge jams there.
 Nairobi is clearly big enough to have large flows of people crosstown to many non-downtown destinations, suggesting that a more efficient and liberating network would have more grid elements.
 This is a common thing that goes wrong in privately evolved systems.
-Every matatu wants to go downtown because it's the biggest market, and a mutatu driver doesn't have to be coordinated with anyone else to fill a bus going to and from there.
-This problem that bedevils privately routed and scheduled operations everywhere.
+Every matatu wants to go downtown because it’s the biggest market, and a mutatu driver doesn’t have to be coordinated with anyone else to fill a bus going to and from there.
+This geometry problem bedevils privately routed and scheduled operations everywhere.

 Crosstown service, by contrast, requires frequency on a single path connecting several major dots, and it has to leave from organized non-downtown hubs where many other services connect to it.
 That requires more organization, so it’s less likely to arise spontaneously out of private operators optimizing for themselves.

 So you get a single market overserved and other markets underserved.
 This is very much like the way a narrowly-focused transit agency will throw too much service at a single market rather than building a network useful for many markets.
 It takes more planning and management to create a network, and this usually requires a government willing to impose order.